 These questions have been produced by the Wellcome Trust in consultation with experts from scientific, mathematics and education communities, including the Advisory Committee on Mathematics Education, the Campaign for Science and Engineering, the Education Endowment Foundation, the Gatsby Charitable Foundation, the Institute of Physics, the National Governors’ Association, the National Science Learning Centre, the Royal Society, the Royal Society of Chemistry and many other organisations.
 We aim for them to be updated as the school environment changes, and new opportunities for improvement arise.

-We welcome feedback and ideas for improvement and will be continually updating content to reflect any changes.
+We welcome feedback and ideas for improvement.

 This work builds upon the Framework for Governance [PDF] published by the Wellcome Trust in 2015.
 The Framework is a flexible guide to strategic planning, with guidance on how to set a strategic vision, a self-assessment tool and high-level performance indicators governors should use to monitor progress in their school.

 ‘Questions for Governors’ is published under a Creative Commons Attribution 4.0 licence (CC BY 4.0), which means that the text can be adapted and republished without asking us for permission (so long as changes to the original is acknowledged).